Is YPO Worth It? Benefits, Alternatives, and FAQ

 4. Rigorous Application Process

-YPO primarily targets younger executives under the age of 45.
-This focus excludes a broad segment of experienced business leaders who may still seek the networking and educational benefits that YPO offers but fall outside the age criteria.
+YPO primarily targets younger executives under the age of 45, excluding a broad segment of experienced business leaders who fall outside the age criteria.

 Team of professionals analyzing digital data on screen.